MystenLabs/sui/doc/src/learn/exchange-integration-faq.md

 ## When will Testnet be live?

-Testnet Wave 2 started on 01/25/23 and runs until completed.
+Testnet Wave 2 ended on 02/15/23.
 Information about subsequent Testnet waves will be provided when available.

 ## General questions about Sui